Vesino/NarrativeApp/README.md

 `pip install -r requirement.txt`

-This proyect is hosted on
-* [CSV to parquet visualization](http://165.227.65.243/) - Application for the challenge on NarrativeWave
+Application for the challenge on NarrativeWave